tbonnair/academic-online-cv/content/Courses/Expectation-Maximisation/_index.md

 ---
-title: 📊 Learn Data Science
+title: Expectation-Maximisation
-linkTitle: Data Science
+linkTitle: Expectation-Maximisation
-summary: An example of using Wowchemy's Book layout for publishing online courses.
+summary: An overview of how the EM algorithm works with some practical implementation on the Gaussian Mixture Model.
-date: '2021-01-24'
+date: '2021-11-04'
 type: book
 ---